espresso/espresso/docs/Generator.md

 $ e g:p App o:s
 ```

-Generator also allow to specify [format](https://github.com/espresso/espresso/blob/master/docs/Routing.md#format) to be used by all controllers and actions.
+Generator also allow to specify [format](https://github.com/espresso/espresso/blob/master/docs/Routing.md#format) to be used by all controllers / actions.

 Ex: to make all actions to serve URLs ending in `.html`, use `format:html`: